crowding/async/README.md

 [iterators]: https://CRAN.R-project.org/package=iterators

 From the "outside" a generator implements the `iteror` interface.
-You extract each yielded value with `nextElemOr(g, ...)`, and you can use generators anywhere you can use an iterator.
+You extract each yielded value with `nextElemOr(g, or)`, and you can use generators anywhere you can use an iteror.
 The `iteror` class is cross compatible with the [iterators]() package.

 ### Example: Collatz sequence